roadfoodr/tinware/prompts/tinware-PRD-current.md

 - Display the number of words correctly identified
 - Show any missed words
 - Provide encouraging message based on performance
+- Use proper pluralization (e.g., "word" vs "words")

 ### 6.4 Hints
 - Available on user request
 - Provide subtle clues without giving away answers
+- "Show Hint" button is disabled when a hint is already displayed

 ## 7. Visual Design